AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Configuring Actions/index.md

  }
  ```

-## The Frame.io Permissions Model
+## Custom Actions Permissions

-Custom Actions have a special permissions model: they belong to a Workspace, not to any specific User who exists on an Account.
+Custom Actions have a special permissions model: they belong to a Workspace, not to any specific user who exists on an Account.
 That means:

 * Any Content Admin can create a custom Action in a Workspace
-* Any Member of a Workspace can execute an Action
+* Any Member with permission to the Workspace the Action is in can execute that Action
-Any Content Admin can modify or delete a custom Action in a Workspace.
-Once modified, all Users that are Members of that Workspace will immediately see the change
+* Any Content Admin can modify or delete a custom Action in a Workspace.
+Once modified, all users with permissions to that Workspace will immediately see the change
+* Any subsequent Frame.io API requests performed as a result of the Action's execution will respect the permissions of the token used to make those requests

 ## Security and Verification